 Typical pickled Italian vegetables found on the store shelves are pasturized.
-When you lacto-ferment at home, this quick recipe will not only preserve your vegetables for months, but it also will be rich in probiotics.
+When you lacto-ferment at home, not only do you preserve your vegetables for months, but they will also will be rich in probiotics.
 Watch the video below to see the fermentation in action in the form of carbonation!

-If this looks too easy to be true- check out this article where I explain exactly how lacto-fermentation works, and how to know if you’re culturing the good, not the bad bacteria.
+If culturing your own vegetables looks too easy to be true- check out this article where I explain exactly how lacto-fermentation works.
+You will learn how to know if you’re culturing the good, and not the bad bacteria.
 Culturing (fermenting) vegetables, fruit, dairy, and even meat is a health-giving and fun hobby.

 - 1 head cauliflower